Scenery generator

-A scenery generator is software used to create landscape images, 3D models, and animations.
-These programs often use procedural generation to generate the landscapes.
-If not using procedural generation to create the landscapes, then normally a 3D artist would render and create the landscapes.
+A scenery generator (or terrain generator) is a software used to create landscape images, 3D models, and animations.
+These programs often use procedural generation to generate the landscapes, or sometimes created and rendered by a 3D artist.
 These programs are often used in video games or movies.
 Basic elements of landscapes created by scenery generators include terrain, water, foliage, and clouds.
 The process for basic random generation uses a diamond square algorithm.

 Common features

 Most scenery generators can create basic heightmaps to simulate the variation of elevation in basic terrain.
 Common techniques include Simplex noise, fractals, or the diamond-square algorithm, which can generate 2-dimensional heightmaps.
 A version of scenery generator can be very simplistic.
-Using a diamond-square algorithm with some extra steps involving fractals an algorithm for random generation of terrain can be made with only 120 lines of code.
+Using a diamond-square algorithm with some extra steps involving fractals, an algorithm for random generation of terrain can be made with only 120 lines of code.
 The program in example takes a grid and then divides the grid repeatedly.
 Each smaller grid is then split into squares and diamonds and the algorithm then makes the randomized terrain for each square and diamond.
-Most programs for creating the landscape can also allow for adjustment and editing of the landscape.
-For example World Creator allows for terrain sculpting which uses a similar brush system as Photoshop and allows to enhance it additionally with its procedural techniques such as erosion, sediments, and more.
+Most programs for creating landscapes also allow for adjustment and editing of the landscape.
+For example, World Creator allows for terrain sculpting, which uses a similar brush system as Photoshop, and allows for additional terrain enhancement with its procedural techniques such as erosion, sediments, and more.
 Other tools in the World Creator program include terrain stamping, which allows you to import elevation maps and use them as a base.
 The programs tend to also allow for additional placement of rocks, trees, etc. These can be done procedurally or by hand depending on the program.
 Typically the models used for the placement objects are the same as to lessen the amount of work that would be done if the user was to create a multitude of different trees.

 The terrain generated the computer does a generation of multifractals then integrates them until finally rendering them onto the screen.
 These techniques are typically done “on-the-fly” which typically for a 128 × 128 resolution terrain would mean 1.5 seconds on a CPU from the early 1990s.